INTO-CPS-Association/DTaaS/cli/README.md

 #### Caveats

-This brings up the containers, without the AuthMS authentication.
+This brings up the containers, without any authorization protection for the user workspaces.
+The authorization microservice must be updated for enabling protection for new users.

 - Currently the _email_ fields for each user in _dtaas.toml_ are not in use, and are not necessary